 - Amount of request and budget estimate

 After invitation, a hard copy of the signed full proposal should be submitted.
-The full proposal should include at the least:
+Before applying, please refer to the application checklist.

-1. Grant Application Cover Sheet with original signatures of Authorized Representative and Project Director (two different individuals)
+- CGP Grant Application Cover Sheet - with original signatures of Authorized Representative and Project Director (two different individuals)

-7. Detailed project budget with total project revenue, total project cost, and amount and items requested from CGP
+- Detailed CGP Budget Template with total project revenue, total project cost, and amount and items requested from CGP

 - Direct costs (reasonable project costs directly related to the proposed project) should be itemized.
 Examples of direct costs include travel, per diem, publication costs, conference room rental fees, etc.